 What Happens If My Car Accident Injuries Show up Later?

 Car accidents are stressful events.
-When your adrenaline is pumping and emotions are running high, it can be tempting to wave off medical treatment.
+When your adrenaline is pumping and emotions are running high after an auto accident, it can be tempting to wave off medical treatment.
 “I feel fine,” you might say.
 Or you may believe that a minor injury doesn’t need serious attention or follow-up treatment.

 While the above examples are common reactions to car accidents, it’s important to understand that the full extent of your injuries in a car accident may not be obvious right away.
 In many cases, it can be some time – hours or even days – before the full extent of your injuries becomes clear.
 If you’re involved in a car accident, you should consult an experienced Philadelphia car accident attorney and learn how to protect yourself and your legal rights in the case of injuries that surface later.